I have never liked competition because I have never won any.

 This has led me on extraordinary adventures.
 Everyone is specializing?
 All of my degrees are in different fields.

 Everyone is becoming vegan?
-I have adopted a carnivore diet after I looked at objective evidence, results, and hard data.
+I went carnivore diet after I looked at objective evidence, results, and hard data.

 Everyone hates Eastern Europe?
 I love it.

-The most difficult habit to develop if you want to escape competition is thinking for yourself.
-Merely being a contrarian won’t get you far, as you’ll be the reflection of the crowd’s idiocy.
+The most difficult habit to develop if you want to escape competition is to think for yourself.
+Merely being a contrarian won’t get you far, as you’ll be the mere reflection of the crowd’s idiocy.